arnietu/Azure-SOC/README.md

 - Azure Storage Account
 - Microsoft Sentinel

-For the "BEFORE" metrics, all resources were originally deployed, exposed to the internet.
-The Virtual Machines had both their Network Security Groups and built-in firewalls wide open, and all other resources are deployed with public endpoints visible to the Internet; aka, no use for Private Endpoints.
+For the "BEFORE" metrics, all resources were initially deployed and exposed to the internet.
+The Virtual Machines had their Network Security Groups and built-in firewalls completely open, and all other resources were deployed with public endpoints accessible from the internet—no private endpoints were used.

-For the "AFTER" metrics, Network Security Groups were hardened by blocking ALL traffic with the exception of my admin workstation, and all other resources were protected by their built-in firewalls as well as Private Endpoint
+For the "AFTER" metrics, Network Security Groups were secured by restricting traffic to only my admin workstation, while all other resources were safeguarded by their built-in firewalls and protected using Private Endpoints.

 ## Attack Maps Before Hardening / Security Controls